Volcano Boarding in Nicaragua

 check out the world-class Volcano Boards we’re about to use, wooden toboggan, made of plywood with a piece of Formica on a strip of metal

-they use a speed gun to measure how fast you go volcano boarding down
+man using a speed gun to measure the speed - how fast volcano boarders go down

 introducing…Volcano Boarding!
 CNN named Volcano Boarding as #2 in the world on the “Thrill seekers bucket list: 50 things to do before you die” That’s a speed gun in the guy’s hand